-For its part, North Carolina has a license plate design that says “First in Flight”, paying homage to the first manned flight that took off the ground with its own strength.
-The flight took off in 1903, after the Wright brothers tested it on Kitty Hawk on the Outer Banks.
-Observing the flight of pigeons near Dayton in July 1899, Wilbur theorized that the tips of their wings allowed them to direct their movements in the air.
+For its part, North Carolina has a license plate design that proudly proclaims “First in Flight”, paying homage to the first successful manned flight that took off the ground with its own strength.
+This momentous event occurred in 1903, after the Wright brothers tested their invention on Kitty Hawk on the Outer Banks.
+The brothers had been inspired by the flight of pigeons near Dayton in July 1899.
+Wilbur theorized that the tips of their wings allowed them to direct their movements in the air.
 Tilting one wing upwards increased the wind in its lower part; simultaneously, tilting the other wing downwards increased the wind in its upper part.

-The result allowed the bird to turn, rise and descend at will.
-The question, then, was whether these movements could be mechanically duplicated.
+This enabled the bird to turn, rise and descend at will.
+The question then became whether these movements could be mechanically duplicated.
 A few days later, Wilbur was fiddling with a cardboard box in his bike shop.
 Idly pressing the corners of the long sides of the box at one end and those of the short sides at the other, he noticed that this distortion of the box mimicked the action of pigeon wings.

 He quickly built a model biplane glider to test if altering its wings in flight would control it.
 Flying the glider like a kite, he found that ropes tied to the wings (cambered ones like Lilienthal's) could manipulate the plane.
 This, he realized, was the key to a heavier-than-air flight.
 The brothers then set about breaking virtually all existing glider records.
 A Wilbur flight in October 1902 covered 622 feet in 21 seconds, and both distance and time set American records.